 Award winner of the Fonds Nature et technologies —

-PhD Student in Biomedical engineering at McGill University
+PhD student in Biology at McGill University

 Published in Science, January 2012, Vol. 335 no. 6064 pp. 79-82